capablemonkey/dwolla-stress/README.md

 Stress testing Dwolla's API.
 Let's see what happens when we try to make 1000 API calls (nearly) simultaneously.

 ## Get started
+This is built with node.js.
+You'll need to have that installed!

 Clone the project.
 Install depedencies:

 `npm install`